 Using VA Jumbo Loans in Washington State

 In some areas, median home prices have risen above these limits.
-This is especially true in the Seattle metro area, where house values have risen by double digits over the last year alone.
-In Seattle, the median home price rose above $620,000 this year (for the first time ever).
-And you’ll recall that the VA loan limit for Seattle is $592,250.
+This is especially true in the Seattle metro area, where house values have risen by double digits over the last few years, though prices have dipped since last summer and continue on a gradual downward trend.
+In Seattle, the median home price dipped to $714,100, a decrease of 4.3% since the same time last year.

 In many cases, home buyers can find a suitable property without exceeding the limits.
 But that’s not always possible.
 And this is where the VA Jumbo loan comes into the picture.
 By making a down payment, eligible borrowers are often able to qualify for a VA-guaranteed mortgage loan that exceeds loan limits.